ch-stark/gitops-rbac-example/blog/blog.md

 ### Using PolicyGenerator and Kyverno

-We use Kyverno to better ensure the Rules are working We use PolicyGenerator to deploy Kyverno policies to the Hub or to the ManagedClusters, for now, we do not create ConfigurationPolicies
+We use Kyverno to better ensure the Rules are working We use PolicyGenerator to deploy Kyverno policies to the Hub or to the ManagedClusters.

 ### Integrating PolicyGenerator and ArgoCD